brunopk/sc-rpi/README.md

 # SC RPi

-**Control WS2812B LED strips connected to a Raspberry Pi from the Home Assistant web or the mobile application, through [MQTT](https://mqtt.org/).**
+**Control WS2812B LED strips connected to a Raspberry Pi through [MQTT](https://mqtt.org/) using the Home Assistant web interface or the mobile application.**

 </br>